 The indices of abundance used in last year's assessment were updated through 2008 (BFTW-Figure 2).
 The catch rates of juvenile bluefin tuna in the U.S. rod and reel fishery fluctuate with little apparent long-term trend, but exhibit a pattern that is consistent with the moderately strong year-classes estimated for 2002 and 2003.
 The catch rates of older juveniles and adults in the United States rod and reel fishery continue to remain low, increasing only slightly in 2008.
 The catch rates of the Japanese longline fishery increased markedly in 2007, but decreased in 2008 back to the levels observed in 2005 and 2006.
-The catch rates from the U.S. Gulf of Mexico longline fishery continue to show a gradual increasing trend, whereas the Gulf of Mexico larval survey continues to fluctuate around the low levels observed since 1980s.
+The catch rates from the U.S. Gulf of Mexico longline fishery continue to show a gradual increasing trend, whereas the Gulf of Mexico larval survey continues to fluctuate around the low levels observed since the 1980s.
 The catch rates in the Gulf of St. Lawrence have increased rapidly since 2004 and the catch rates in 2007 and 2008 are the highest in the time series.
-The catch rates in 2008 being amongst the highest since the early 1990s
+The catch rates in southwest Nova Scotia have continued to follow a slightly increasing trend since 2000, with catch rates in 2008 being amongst the highest since the early 1990s